 Licensees/Dutyholders must know the type and quantity of all fireworks present on site at any time and maintain stock sheets on site to show this.

-There must be a suitable stock management system to ensure that:

-- any licence limits (or relevant exceptions) are not breached; - they comply with any duty to maintain a record of fireworks - they can identify and report the losses of any fireworks - permit any enforcing agency to be aware of what net mass of explosives is on site
+There must be a suitable stock management system to ensure that any licence limits (or relevant exceptions) are not breached, they comply with any duty to maintain a record of fireworks and also they can identify and report the losses of any fireworks.